 As long as you can’t return home on the same day, it is a good idea to ask your trusted family members or friends who are good with animals to look after them.
 These are some useful steps you may want to follow:

-- Arrange meet-ups for them, so to make sure they can cope well with each other.
+- Arrange meet-ups for them, make sure they can cope well with each other.

 - Plan and ask in advance so you can make sure your friends or family members are available during your skiing or snowboarding period.

-- Double confirm with them around one month ahead to your holiday.
-In case of any emergency occurs, you can just go find someone else.
+- Double confirm with them around one month ahead of your holiday.
+In case any emergency occurs, you can just go find someone else.